ivangfr/okta-springboot-react/README.md

   - Assignments
     - Controlled access: `Skip group assignment for now`
 - Click `Save` button
-- On the next screen, the `Client ID` of `Jobs Portal SPA` are displayed.
+- On the next screen, the `Client ID` of `Jobs Portal SPA` is displayed.
 The `Okta Domain` can be obtained by clicking the button-menu present on the up-right corner of the screen.

 ### Create groups